Asian nations at the FIFA World Cup: 2014: Disappointment for the Asians

-2018: Record five Asian teams at FIFA World Cup
+2018: Five Asian teams at FIFA World Cup

 The 2018 FIFA World Cup, held in Russia, marked the first time five Asian teams qualified for the final tournament.
 46 teams were whittled down to two groups of 6, with the now-usual format of two automatic qualifiers from both groups, plus a play-off between the third-placed teams for fifth place who would face a further intercontinental playoff.
 Iran, South Korea (from Group A), Japan and Saudi Arabia (from Group B) formed the four automatic qualifiers: Australia played off against Syria for fifth place, won it 3–2 in extra time over two legs, and played off against the fourth CONCACAF team.
 Australia's 3–1 victory over Honduras over two legs thus made the fifth AFC qualifier.

 Only Japan advanced past the group stage, a feat aided by fair-play points in tie-breaking (after being level on points, goal-difference and goals scored), at the expense of Senegal with whom they drew 2–2 in the group stages: Japan also defeated Colombia 2–1 and lost to Poland 1–0.
 This was the first time that fair-play had been used as a tie-breaker in a World Cup group stage.
 Aside from Australia, who only got a draw and two defeats, the other three had at least one win: Saudi Arabia secured a 2–1 comeback victory over Egypt, Iran defeated Morocco, and in the biggest upset, South Korea beat the defending champions Germany.
 In the round of 16, Japan surprised a favoured Belgium and earned a 2–0 lead, only to suffer a 3–2 comeback, with the two goals scored by Belgium from Jan Vertonghen and Marouane Fellaini.
 The match ended with a Belgian goal by Nacer Chadli in the last minute of stoppage time.